shivannis/xandr-docs-public/xandr-docs/articles/invest/guaranteed-outcomes-auction-mechanics.md

 description: Learn how an auction works when a buyer submits an outcome-based bid using Guaranteed Outcomes.
 ---

-# Microsoft Invest - Guaranteed outcomes auction mechanics
+# Microsoft Invest - Guaranteed Outcomes auction mechanics

 This topic describes how an auction works when a buyer submits an outcome-based bid using Guaranteed Outcomes.
 Buyers submit vCPM bids to buy Guaranteed Views, and CPCV bids to buy Guaranteed Completes.